ialbert/genescape-central/docs/paper.md

 The most annotated gene in the human genome, `HTT1`, currently has 1098 annotations.
 Thus, even small lists of genes may have a large number of annotations presenting an extraordinary challenge for interpretation.
 There is a clear need to visualize shared gene functions in an informative manner.

-Web-based tools designed to visualize gene ontology data include `AmiGO` [@AmiGO].
+Web-based tools designed to visualize and filter gene ontology data include `AmiGO` [@AmiGO] and `QuickGO` [@QuickGO].
 Command line tools like `goatools` [@goatools] support GO term lineage visualization.
 R packages like `topGO` [@topGO] implement GO structure visualizations of enriched GO terms.
-To our knowledge, no standalone software package specifically designed to filter and visualize gene ontology data derived from lists of genes exists at this time.
+We are unaware of locally installable software that specifically allows for interactive filtering and visualization of gene ontology derived on gene lists.

 GeneScape is a Python package that allows users to visualize a list of gene products in terms of the functional context represented by the Gene Ontology.
 GeneScape is distributed both as a command-line tool and as GUI-enabled standalone software that does not require Python to be installed on the user's computer, thus making it accessible to a wide range of users.